n6garcia/FVS-solver/README.md

 ### `What is the smallest set of words that can be used to define every word in the dictionary?`

-### Exclaimer: if you steal my work you will go to hell :3. billionare proj loading...

-### Note: If you like the mind expanding material leave a star. :3
+### Note: If you like the mind expanding material leave a star¡ ::3

-### Fact: Thanks for doing my job for me. :#

-### Author: Noel Garcia - n6garcia@ucsd.edu - SDSU, The Essential 1124.
+### Author: Noel Garcia - n6garcia@ucsd.edu - The Essential #1124 (5595 Lindo Paseo, San Diego, CA 92115)

-### Error: Ban wave incoming! duck and cover!

 ## Introduction